Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Preliminaries

-for all datasets pairs $(D_1,D_2)$ differing by one record and for all $\mathcal{S}\subseteq image(\M)$. \end{defn} Various differentially private randomization mechanisms that have been developed to sanitize information in general and for specific types of analysis.
-The Laplace mechanism and the Gaussian mechanism are two popular choices for sanitizing numerical queries.
-To understand how the two mechanisms work, we first introduce the concept of global sensitivity. \begin{defn}[\textbf{$\ell_p$ global sensitivity (GS)} \citep{liu2018generalized}] The $\ell_p$ GS of query $\s$ is \end{defn} The $\ell_p$ GS measures the largest change in $\s$ with one record change in data ($|D_1\setminus D_2|=1$).
-The commonly used $\ell_p$ GS is the $\ell_1$ GS at $p=1$, on which the Laplace mechanism is based, and $\ell_2$ GS at $p=2$, on which the Gaussian mechanism is based.
-Let $\s=(s_1,\ldots,s_q)$.
-The Laplace mechanism \citep{dwork2006calibrating} sanitizes $\s$ by perturbing each element $s_j$ in $\s$ with Laplace noise; that is;
+for all neighboring datasets pairs $(D_1,D_2)$ and all $\mathcal{S}\subseteq image(\M)$. \end{defn} Various differentially private randomized mechanisms have been developed to sanitize information.
+The Laplace mechanism and Gaussian mechanism are two popular choices for sanitizing numerical queries, both of which are based on the concept of global sensitivity. \begin{defn}[$\ell_p$ global sensitivity (GS)] \citep{liu2018generalized}] The $\ell_p$ GS of query $\s$ is \end{defn} The $\ell_p$ GS measures the largest change in $\s$ between all neighboring dataset pairs ($|D_1\setminus D_2|=1$).
+The commonly used $\ell_p$ GS is the $\ell_1$ GS at $p=1$, on which the Laplace mechanism is based, and the $\ell_2$ GS at $p=2$, on which the Gaussian mechanism is based.